mmcdole/viking-ftpd/docs/player_authentication.md

 2. The system locates the character file in `characters/[first_letter]/[username].o`
 3. The file is parsed as an LPC object to extract the password hash
 4. The provided password is verified against the stored hash:
-   - The first two characters of the stored hash are used as the salt
-   - The password is hashed using this salt
-   - The resulting hash is compared with the stored hash
+   - If the hash starts with `$argon2id$`, verify using Argon2id with the stored parameters/salt
+   - Otherwise, verify using legacy Unix crypt with the salt from the first two characters
-   - If they match, authentication succeeds
+   - Authentication succeeds only if verification passes